Kensukeken/MHF4U-Advanced-Functions/README.md

 # MHF4U Advanced Functions Notes - Night School Semester 2 Spring 2024

 Welcome to the MHF4U Advanced Functions Notes repository!
 This repository contains notes, documents, and resources for the MHF4U (Grade 12 Advanced Functions) course.
-Whether you're a student looking for extra study materials or an educator seeking supplementary resources, you'll find a variety of helpful content here.
+Whether you're a student looking for extra study materials or an educator seeking supplementary resources, you'll find a variety of helpful content here. <br>

+Visit the Overleaf on [MHF4U - Advanced-Functions](https://www.overleaf.com/read/qnfbffqxnxzc#478dd5) :)
 ## Contents

 - **Docs:** Documents related to the course.